 There are upwards of 10 different Canadian REIT ETFs in Canada.
 What makes one better than the others?

 It comes down to three factors.

-Firstly, and perhaps most importantly, you want a REIT ETF with a low management fee.
+Firstly, perhaps most importantly, you want a REIT ETF with a low management fee.

-Fees come right out of your investment returns and minimizing them is an easy way to increase your bottom line.
+The fund's management expense ratio comes right out of your investment returns.
+Minimizing them is an easy way to increase your bottom line.

-Next, you'll want to make sure the REIT ETF is properly diversified.
+Next, you'll want to ensure the REIT ETF is appropriately diversified.

-Some only have exposure to the largest individual REITs, meaning a lot of smaller ones are excluded.
-These smaller companies are underfollowed and have higher growth potential, two important factors that could lead to better long-term returns.
+Some only have exposure to the largest individual REITs, meaning many smaller ones are excluded.
+These smaller companies are underfollowed and have higher growth potential, two critical factors that could lead to better long-term returns.